RosettaCommons/documentation/revold.md

 Each generation starts with selecting individuals from the current population to produce offspring.
 This can be flexibly modified through combinations of selectors and offspring factories.
 The resulting offspring can be the same as their parents to preserve well fit ligands for future generations, mutations switching only a single fragment or crossover between two parents combining fragments from both.

 # vHTS Option

+REvoLd can also be used score a list of smiles distributed over multiple processors if the aforementioned options external_scoring and smiles_file are set.
+Each processor from the mpirun call will select its own equally sized chunk of smiles from the smiles_file, turn each smiles into a protein-ligand complex, place it at the specified xyz position and apply the specified RosettaScript n_scoring_runs times.
+No pdbs will be written during vHTS to reduce the disk space requirements, but each process will create a file called external_results_<procID>.csv.
+This file will contain as many lines as defined by external_scoring for each ligand corresponding to the n best results from docking.
+Each line looks like smiles;term1;term2;...;termN

 # Evolutionary Script